HarshNandigamwar/SCT_WD_4/README.md

 # ✅ Interactive To-Do List

-This project is a feature-rich To-Do List application built using HTML, CSS, and JavaScript.
+This project is a feature-rich To-Do List application built using HTML, CSS3, and JavaScript.
 It boasts an attractive, user-friendly design and allows users to add tasks along with their due dates and times.
 This project was developed as part of my internship at #SkillcraftTechnology.

 ## ✨ Features